 Learn more about our daily practices for naturally vibrant skin.

 This recipe allows for you to decide which flavor of chickpeas you would like to make.
 We’ve created a sweet and a savory option so you can choose the one that sounds the best (or make both).

-- 1 Tablespoon of Oil (olive, avocado, sunflower, or grapeseed)
+- 1 TBSP of oil (olive, avocado, sunflower, or grapeseed)

 Or DIY Flavoring...

 - Ideas: balsamic and black pepper, cardamom and cayenne, mustard powder and honey, curry and cumin, ginger, turmeric and honey, you get the idea!
 Don’t forget to add sea salt, it will bring out the flavor of the other spices.

 - Preheat oven to 425 degrees.

 - Drain, rinse, skin* & dry chickpeas (the drier they are, the more crunchy they’ll be).

 - Spread the chickpeas out on a baking sheet and place in oven for 10 minutes.

 - Remove baking sheet from the oven and transfer chickpeas to a bowl.
 Add oil and all spices depending on which chickpeas you’re making (sweet or savory).